Vauxhall Firenza: High Performance Firenza

 The car was launched to much publicity in a special one-off race at Thruxton circuit in Hampshire, with top drivers of the day taking part including Gerry Marshall and Barry "Whizzo" Williams, who won the race.
 However, the fuel crisis of the time meant that suddenly it became very hard to sell gas-guzzling cars like this (even though the aerodynamics increased fuel economy greatly, reducing the power needed to attain its top speed by some 30 hp), and coupled with some production line difficulties in actually building the car meant that sales and delivery were slow, and eventually just 204 examples were built, far short of the 30,000 projected.
 This very low volume was a disaster for Vauxhall, but it has led to the car becoming a very collectible classic.

+The sports market share at the time was 20,000 cars per annum, projected sales were never high, after the project was cancelled the 200 spare nosecones and wheels were fitted to the estate Sports Hatch and 1000 body shells sold as Viva E coupe.

 The Firenza was also very successful in saloon car racing in the 1970s, especially in its Old Nail (with 2.3-litre inline-4 engine developed by Blydenstein Racing) and Repco-Holden 5-litre V8 engined Baby Bertha versions, piloted to great effect by Gerry Marshall.

 Despite the low production run, the aerodynamic qualities and styling of the "droopsnoot" were incorporated, with improved productionisation, into most of Vauxhall's remaining 1970s new models: the Chevette, Cavalier and Carlton.
 The Firenza can be seen as a styling prototype for these models.
 Its influence can be judged from the fact that Ford adopted a very similar look for its Mk II RS2000 Escort and the 1982 Ford Sierra, which in turn were widely copied throughout the 1980s by others.
 For this reason, the HPF looks far less dated than many of its contemporaries.